 5.4 If the candidate cannot write independently, an application to use a writer should be submitted.
 The Head of Centre is responsible for selecting an appropriate person to act as the writer, and the Regulations Governing the Use of a Writer (see paragraph 6.4) must be followed at all times.
-A writer cover sheet (form BEC.EA.52.5, see Appendix 1 Form 2) must be attached to the script.
-Centres should note that the use of a writer is not permitted in examinations where writing is part of the assessment criteria as specified in the assessment objectives in the syllabus.
-Centres should note that BEC might also require also require the conversations between the candidate and the writer to be recorded on audio tape.
+A writer cover sheet (form BEC/EAC/F49.2/1.0) must be attached to the script.
+Centres should note that the use of a writer is not permitted in examinations where writing is part of the assessment criteria as specified in the assessment objectives in the syllabus (see Part 3 and paragraph 6.3)